endsummercamp/minibadge/README.md

 ## License

-The software is released under the GNU Genera Public License, version 3.
+The software is released under the GNU General Public License, version 3.

 The hardware schema is released under the CERN Open Hardware Licence Version 2 - Permissive.